Priyaljain20/Augmented-Reality-cardboard-assembly/README.md

       $ git clone https://github.com/Priyaljain20/Augmented-Reality-cardboard-assembly.git

-- Open the project in unity3d
+- Open the project in unity3d.
-- Create vuforia license key and add it into the vuforia configuration settings
+- Create vuforia license key and add it into the vuforia configuration settings.
+- Build and run the application.

 ## Note
 This is still an experimental project which is being developed actively.
 I'll share a roadmap soon covering every detail.
 I'll recommend not to use this project in production because it's still not graduated from the experimental stage and requires a lot of internal work to go from experimental to stable.
 But, mostly importantly you can play with this project and can try to explore the augmented reality domain.
 I am sure that you'll enjoy this stuff.
 Thanks!